-Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? \boxtimes d) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes
+Тор oics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 3.
+CULTURAL AND PALEONTOLOGICAL RESOURCES-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5, including those resources listed in Article 10 or Article 11 of the San Francisco Planning Code ? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes